mikeerickson/nptemplating-docs/docs/templating-modules/date-module.md

 ## Using DateModule in NotePlan Plugins
 In addition to using the Date Module methods in templates, you can also use within your custom NotePlan plugins.

+### Date Module Methods
+The following examples demonstrates how you can use some of the Date Module methods

 #### Using `DateModule.previousBusinessDay` method

 ```javascript